 » steel market developments;

-» global excess capacity, given its growing magnitude and the impacts it is having on the industry’s economic viability.
+» steel capacity and global excess capacity, given its growing magnitude and the impacts it is having on the industry’s economic viability.
 Governments are interested in learning the causes of excess capacity, particularly the role of government interventions in creating or sustaining excess capacity, as well as policies aimed at easing the situation;

 » environmental performance, and particularly the contribution of energy efficiency technologies as well as developments in breakthrough technologies to address climate change;